hiveot/hub/core/authn/README.md

 ## Objective

-Provide user authentication on the local network.
+Provide authentication keys to clients on the local network.

 ## Status